 We are all too hooked on emails and they are so impersonal.
 So good for information exchange, but so bad for human relations.
 Emails are too easy – it takes almost no time and very little effort to write an email.
 But calling a person or even meeting with them for 30 minutes will make a difference.

 So next time you get an email from your customer asking you what you thought of their recent idea, just call them.
+This is really an important step that you’ll have to learn in order to master the art of client communication!
 Tell them over the phone what you thought of it and wish them all the best with their future work.
 You’ll be there to support it and they will certainly come to you for it!